Sinapse-Energia/bootloader-stm32/README.md

 1. The .HEX files will have in last 4 bytes of file one CRC32 of all previous data
 2. The process of download of UPGRADE PROGRAM in section 3 is correct if the calculate CRC32 from position:
 - 0x8002800+MAX_SIZE_APPLICATION_PROGRAM to (0x8002800+2 * (MAX_SIZE_APPLICATION_PROGRAM)-5) matchs with last 4 bytes of UPGRADE PROGRAM
-3. Return DOWNLOAD_CORRECT if calculated CRC32 matchs with CRC32 of 4-last-bytes saved in UPGRADE PROGRAM and jump to "STOP PREVIOUS FW AND INSTALL THE NEW ONE".
-If download is incorrect, it will return DOWNLOAD_INCORRECT and jump to "END".
+3. Return DOWNLOAD_CORRECT if calculated CRC32 matchs with CRC32 of 4-last-bytes saved in UPGRADE PROGRAM and jump to "Process - Stop previous FW and install the new one".
+4. If download is incorrect, it will return DOWNLOAD_INCORRECT and jump to "Process - Execution handover to main program".

 ## Process - Stop previous FW and install the new one